rook/rook/Documentation/toolbox.md

 ## Running the Toolbox in Kubernetes

 The rook toolbox can run as a deployment in a Kubernetes cluster.
-After you ensure you have a running Kubernetes cluster with rook deployed (see the [Kubernetes](quickstart.md) instructions), launch the rook-tools pod.
+After you ensure you have a running Kubernetes cluster with rook deployed (see the [Kubernetes](ceph-quickstart.md) instructions), launch the rook-ceph-tools pod.

 Save the tools spec as `toolbox.yaml`: